 I will definitely miss receiving the weekly Challenge activity.
 They not only made me think but they also gave me the proverbial ‘kick’ to try out new activities and tools, and to develop new personal and organisational learning skills and habits.”
 Justine Jardine

-Once you click on the relevant sign up link above you will be taken to a page at the PayPal site to pay.
+Once you click on the sign up link below you will be taken to a page at the PayPal site to pay.